yougotthisconf/yougotthis.io/content/collections/burnout/index.md

 What do you do if you’ve already hit breaking point?
 Don’t panic.
 [Pauline](/people/pauline-narvas) has some incredible advice for recovering from burnout and coming back stronger than ever.

 <library-item path="videos/home/burnout-recovery"></library-item>

+If you’ve got the time and the energy, we’d love for you to check out some more amazing content from the You Got This! library.
+Check out some of these additional sessions to help get you started.
+We hope you enjoy and that we get to see you at an event soon!